dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 This metadata is essential for observability, debugging, and ML ingestion.

-NOTE: AI tags are merged as well into the registry, as noted in the previous section.
+Note: AI tags are merged as well into the registry, as noted in the previous section.

 ---

 #### **5. Deterministic Outcomes (as stated in the previous section)**